JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

   // The heading with the lowest level has level 1.
   // Note that the numbers of the first two levels will always be shown.
   heading_numbering_max_level: 3,

+  // In the outline the max heading level that will be shown.
+  // The heading with the lowest level has level 1.
+  outline_table_of_contents_max_level: 3,

   // Set space above the heading to zero if it's the first element on a page.
   // This is currently implemented as a hack (check the y pos of the heading).